-- 9. RV-types have relatively high power loading (lbs per horsepower).
+9. RV-types have relatively low power loading (weight divided by horsepower).
 The throttle shouldn't be jammed forward.
 Rapid power application at low airspeed can result in significant power effects in the form of yaw and roll making directional control difficult.
 Power effects must be anticipated and the throttle should be advanced only as fast as proper directional control can be maintained.
-Anticipate the need for right rudder. - 10.
-Anticipate cross-wind control requirement and apply appropriate flight controls, when required.
-Avoid over-control (RV-types have light stick forces and quick control response). - 11.
-Anticipate density altitude, tail wind and runway condition (as appropriate) effects on takeoff performance. - 12.
-Flap settings up to 20 degrees (half-flaps) may be used for takeoff.
-Flap settings up to 20 degrees improve lift, decrease takeoff ground roll and assist with raising the tail on tail wheel equipped airplanes (especially tandem types at high weight/aft CG conditions).
-Flap settings greater than 20 degrees increase drag and should not be used for takeoff. - 13.
-Lean the engine properly for high altitude takeoff (conventional Lycoming power plant installation).
+Anticipate the need for right rudder.

+10. Anticipate cross-wind control requirement and apply appropriate flight controls, when required.
+Avoid over-control (RV-types have light stick forces and quick control response).

+11. Anticipate density altitude, tail wind and runway condition (as appropriate) effects on takeoff performance.

+12. Flap settings up to 20° (half-flaps RV-4/-6/-7/-8) or 15° (RV-9) may be used for takeoff.
+Flap settings up to half-flaps improve lift, decrease takeoff ground roll and assist with raising the tail on tail wheel equipped airplanes (especially tandem types at high weight/aft CG conditions).
+Flap settings greater than half-flaps increase drag and should not be used for takeoff.

+13. Lean the engine properly for high altitude takeoff (conventional Lycoming power plant installation).